bitwarden/gh-actions/update-rebrandly-link/README.md

 # Update Rebrandly Link Action

 This action is for updating Rebrandly links.
-It was designed exclusively for our new `self-host` repository workflows to update our Rebrandly links to point to the latest released verions of the `bitwarden.ps1/bitwarden.sh` and `run.ps1/run.sh` scripts.
+It was designed exclusively for our new `self-host` repository workflows to update our Rebrandly links to point to the latest released versions of the `bitwarden.ps1/bitwarden.sh` and `run.ps1/run.sh` scripts.
 It works by finding the `id` of the Rebrandly link by using the provided `domain` and `slashtag` parameters.
 After it finds the `id`, it uses that to update the destination of that link to the provided `destination`.